zmx2012/learngit2/readme.txt

 add a new line in dv branch.
 add a new line in master.
 2
-add a new line in master 14:40. add a new line in dev 14:41
+modified again a new line in master 14:40. add a new line in dev 14:41